Pylons/pyramid/docs/glossary.rst

      the resource tree traversed by the system.
 When traversal is used, a resource becomes the :term:`context` of a :term:`view`.
-If :mod:`url dispatch` is used, a single resource is generated for each request and is used as the context of a view.
+If :mod:`url dispatch` is used, a single resource is generated for each request and is used as the context resource of a view.

    resource tree
      A nested set of dictionary-like objects, each of which is a :term:`resource`.
-The act of :term:`traversal` uses the resource tree to find a :term:`context`.
+The act of :term:`traversal` uses the resource tree to find a :term:`context` resource.

    domain model
      Persistent data related to your application.
 For example, data stored